-Thomas: So I like to try the carrot cake and a latte everywhere I go, firstly because I love a good piece of carrot cake and a latte, but also because they are a reasonable guage for the quality of a place.
+Tom: So I like to try the carrot cake and a latte everywhere I go, firstly because I love a good piece of carrot cake and a latte, but also because they are a reasonable guage for the quality of a place.
 So the carrot cake at Courtyard Cafe was really creamy and sweet.
 Some carrot cake, especially those mass produced for shops tend to have a hard icing helmet, but this one is soft and moreish and blends well with the cake.
 It’s very fresh, not too stodgy and it has that homemade feel that I love.
 It’s also a very big slice so bring your appetite if you order it.
 Also we had another slight picture mishap, I ate the cake before taking a photo, so enjoy a photo of an empty plate.
 A sign of how good the cake was.

 Lemon Drizzle Cake (With Pistachio)

-Thomas and Tori: This looked so good that we decided to share a piece.
+Tom & Tori: This looked so good that we decided to share a piece.
 Now Tori has a nut allergy (just to peanuts but we like to be careful) so they could only have some of the bottom, but they loved the rich lemon cream in the middle layer.
 They said it was super tasty.
 I tried the whole thing, and it was delicious.
 The lemon was pronounced by not overwhelming.
 It was sweet but not cloyingingly so.
 The pistachio and the flower buds were really tasty and added a nice texture consistrency as well.
 The cake itself was really soft and moist.
 All together it was a really rich and enjoyably dessert.

-Thomas: So first off this has some really adorable latte art, which I always love and appreciate when an establishment takes the time to do it.
+Tom: So first off this has some really adorable latte art, which I always love and appreciate when an establishment takes the time to do it.
 The coffee itself was deep and very rich.
 I usually sweeten my coffee because I like a little sweetness in my life and I’m not some coffee snob who says it has to be consumed only one way.
 I mean my favourite coffee is still the Pumpkin Spice Latte, which Lilian Anderson reminds me of ever year when the Autumn season rolls around.
 But I decided not to sweeten it today and I’m glad I didn’t because it might have muted the robust flavour.
 It is a top notch latte for sure.

-So I’ve been making more of an effort to try more coffee lately, and so when I saw that Courtyard Cafe sold bags of coffee by an independent coffee suppliers I figured I would purchase it and try it for myself.
+Tom: So I’ve been making more of an effort to try more coffee lately, and so when I saw that Courtyard Cafe sold bags of coffee by an independent coffee suppliers I figured I would purchase it and try it for myself.
 It has a very strong, full bodied flavour.
 I added just a splash of milk and it was perfect.
 Good without any sugar.
 I would recommend you grab yourself a bag if you pop into the cafe yourself.

 It has a small cosy feel, comfortable atmosphere and a lovely decor.
 A nice range of menu items and attentive staff.